AuditSail logo

 We do not represent that this policy satisfies the legal requirements of jurisdictions beyond the UK and EU/EEA, including the United States or Canada.

-4. Our Role: Controller and Joint Controller
+3. Our Role: Controller and Processor

-4.1 Data Controller
+3.1 Data Controller

 AuditSail is the sole data controller for: